 This week’s selection is “Additive Manufacturing for the Aerospace Industry” by Francis H. Froes and Rodney Boyer.

-The book is a collection of essays on topics related to using metal 3D printing in the aerospace industry.
+This book is a collection of research papers related to using additive manufacturing in the aerospace industry.

 The book explores the materials used by aerospace when 3D printing, and provides an overview of the workflow and technologies used by aerospace companies.

 Special emphasis is made on aspects of certification for additively manufactured aerospace parts, as this has been one of the most critical steps to using these parts on aircraft.

 The book proceeds to investigate a number of different materials and their uses in aerospace and surface quality properties, including TiAl, NiCr superalloys, and aluminum.

 One chapter discusses additive manufacturing as a business within the aerospace industry, examining the factors for success, integration of supply chains, material considerations and regulatory implications.

 If you’re involved in aerospace using additive manufacturing, you might consider looking at this book.